brykek/bold-idea-laptop-tracker/db/README.md

 - MySQL Command Line Client

 ## Installation Steps
 1. Open the MySQL Command Line Client and log in to your MySQL server using your username and password.
+Note: root user pass needs to match pass in backend `index.js`

     `mysql.server start`